sissyhanks/learnMEaRN/README.md

 references: [ES 6 modules](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling), [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode), [export](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export).

 When i got to the point where i was trying to connect the api return to the front end i continually received the error `net::ERR_NAME_NOT_RESOLVED`.
 The proxy in the client package.json was set to the local host port my server was running on, but my react app was not receiving the api payload.
 Most of the fixes i found for this error called for clearing browser history or restarting the router.
 Ultimately i realized that i had misspelled localhost in the url i established to make axios calls in the client side src folder.

+I ran into problems when adding icons from the Material-UI library.
+As far as i can tell the package must have been updated since project video was made so i added `@emotion/styled`, `@emotion/react`, and `@mui/icons-material` and my program can now access MUI icons.